3.

 Effect of high velocities on airfoil aerodynamics

-The difference between subsonic and supersonic flow around the airfoil is both in the velocity distribution and in the magnitude of the aerodynamic quantities describing the force effects of the flow on the airfoil.
-Hence the differences in the shapes of subsonic and supersonic airfoils.
+The difference between subsonic and supersonic flow around airfoils is not only in the velocity distribution but mainly in the changes in values of aerodynamic quantities describing the force effects of the flow on the airfoil.

-The velocity in the around of the airfoil first increases up to the widest its section, then starts to decrease and no effects are observed in the subsonic flow, see Figure 18(a).
+The velocity in the around of the airfoil first increases up to the widest its section, then starts to decrease and no effects are observed in the subsonic flow, see Figure 800a.
 At the critical Mach number, the velocity may reach the speed of sound at some point in the around of the airfoil, causing expansion waves to form behind the widest section of the airfoil, behind which the velocity is higher than in front of them.
-Before the trailing edge of the profile, the shock wave will formed because the velocity at the end of the profile must again be subsonic to maintain flow continuity (continuous transition is not possible), and because for short profiles the boundary layer is laminar, this shock wave will be a λ-shock wave, see Figure 18(b).
+Behind the trailing edge of the profile, the velocity must be subsonic, i.e. a shock wave is generated in front of the trailing edge of the profile (continuous transition between velocities is not possible).
+At the same time, it will be a λ-impact wave because the profile is short with a laminar boundary layer, see Figure 800b.

 Characteristics of subsonic flow around lenticular airfoil